Sachi-Fernando/MLU-Masters-EDSP/README.md

 - **Course II**

-Each folder corresponds to a subject (e.g., *Econometrics II*) and contains the following subfolders:
+Each folder contains the following subfolders:

 - **Lecture** – Lecture slides and other lecture materials
 - **Exercises** – Materials from the exercise sessions